-currency is the Canadian dollar and major purchases are transacted in Canadian and US dollars and the Japanese Yen.
+Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the Company's functional currency.
+The Company's reporting currency is the Canadian dollar and major purchases are transacted in Canadian and US dollars and the Japanese Yen.
 A portion of the Company's exploration and evaluation expenditures are incurred in Zambia, but are predominantly transacted in US dollars.
-The Company maintains Canadian dollar and US dollar bank accounts in Canada and Japanese Yen ("\u27") bank accounts in Japan.
+The Company maintains Canadian dollar and US dollar bank accounts in Canada and Japanese Yen ("¥") bank accounts in Japan.
 The Company is subject to gains and losses from fluctuations in the US dollar and the Yen against the Canadian dollar.
-The Company held a net monetary liability position of \u223,711,652 in US dollars and a net monetary asset position of \u223,896 in Japanese Yen as of March 31, 2023, with the effect on profit or loss before tax of a 10% fluctuation to the CAD dollar being \u22348,775.
+The Company held a net monetary liability position of \$5,034,853 in US dollars and a net monetary asset position of \$269,906 in Japanese Yen as of June 30, 2023, with the effect on profit or loss before tax of a 10% fluctuation to the CAD dollar being \$476,500.